 Carrots are a nutritional heavyweight when it comes to vitamin A. No matter which type of carrots you choose, you'll get all the vitamin A you need for the day.
 A cup of raw carrots, for example, offers 408 percent of the daily value per cup, while a cup of boiled carrots has 532 percent of the daily value.

 Getting more vitamin A might also benefit your health if you have a few pounds to lose.
-People with obesity tend to have low levels of vitamin A in their tissues, according to a study published in Scientific Reports in 2015.
+People with obesity tend to have low levels of vitamin A in their tissues, according to a study published in Scientific Reports in November 2015.
 Since your cells need vitamin A to function properly, not having enough might prevent your cells and tissues from working at an optimal level.

 Provides Other Diet-Friendly Nutrients

 Carrots also have a few other nutritional benefits that may help you lose weight.
-They offer a small-but-significant amount of fiber per serving -- 14 percent of the daily value in a cup of raw carrots, and 18 percent in a cup of boiled carrots.
-Eating fiber is good for weight loss -- it means you need to chew your food more, so you're likely to eat slower and more mindfully, and it also helps you feel full, according to Colorado State University.
+They offer a small-but-significant amount of fiber per serving — 14 percent of the daily value in a cup of raw carrots, and 18 percent in a cup of boiled carrots.
+Eating fiber is good for weight loss — it means you need to chew your food more, so you're likely to eat slower and more mindfully, and it also helps you feel full, according to Colorado State University.

-Carrots also help boost your intake of vitamin C. Getting enough vitamin C in your diet is key for burning fat during exercise, according to a study published in a 2006 issue of Nutrition & Metabolism.
+Carrots also help boost your intake of vitamin C. Getting enough vitamin C in your diet is key for burning fat during exercise, according to a study published in an August 2006 issue of Nutrition & Metabolism.
 The study found that young adults with lower-than-optimal vitamin C levels burned 25 percent less fat during cardiovascular exercise than those with normal levels, and upping their vitamin C intake back to normal levels helped increase their fat burn during exercise.

 Carrot Considerations and Serving Tips

 For the healthiest options, eat raw carrots or cook your own carrots from scratch, using a healthy cooking method, like boiling or grilling.
-While canned carrots are convenient, they can also be high in sodium -- a cup of canned carrots has 15 percent of the daily sodium intake limit, compared to 4 percent for raw or boiled carrots.
-Although sodium doesn't disrupt fat loss, it can make you retain water -- meaning that the scale won't budge -- or it might seem that you've gained weight from the excess fluid.
+While canned carrots are convenient, they can also be high in sodium — a cup of canned carrots has 15 percent of the daily sodium intake limit, compared to 4 percent for raw or boiled carrots.
+Although sodium doesn't disrupt fat loss, it can make you retain water — meaning that the scale won't budge — or it might seem that you've gained weight from the excess fluid.

 You can drizzle small, whole carrots with olive oil and top them with fresh rosemary.
 Then, wrap the carrots in aluminum foil and bake until the carrots are tender, for a flavorful side that's anything but boring.

-- Archives of Biochemistry and Biophysics: Carotenoids and Their Conversion Products in the Control of Adipocyte Function, Adiposity and Obesity
+- Archives of Biochemistry and Biophysics: "Carotenoids and Their Conversion Products in the Control of Adipocyte Function, Adiposity and Obesity"

-- Scientific Reports: Obesity Leads to Tissue, But Not Serum Vitamin A Deficiency
+- Scientific Reports: "Obesity Leads to Tissue, But Not Serum Vitamin A Deficiency"

-- Nutrition and Metabolism: Marginal Vitamin C Status Is Associated With Reduced Fat Oxidation During Submaximal Exercise in Young Adults
+- Nutrition and Metabolism: "Marginal Vitamin C Status Is Associated With Reduced Fat Oxidation During Submaximal Exercise in Young Adults"

-- Colorado State University Extension: Dietary Fiber
+- Colorado State University Extension: "Dietary Fiber"